Yuuri (singer-songwriter)

-Yuuri (優里) is a Japanese singer-songwriter and YouTuber.
+Yuuri (優里) is a Japanese singer-songwriter.
 He is currently signed under the record label Ariola Japan.
+He is also a YouTuber and owns the channel "Yuuri Channel".

 Career

 He began his singing career as a vocalist for the four-man rock band, The Bugzy, until they disbanded in May 2019.
 After the group's disbandment, he began performing live on the streets of Tokyo.
 On October 10, 2019, Yuuri was singing [「花 」-0714-] by My First Story on the street at the scrambled intersection in Shibuya.
 It became a hot topic when My First Story vocalist Hiro, jumped in and sang the second verse of the song with him.
-After this incident, Yuuri was called out from the crowd to perform spontaneously for the encore final performance on November 30 when My First Story was holding a concert in Saitama Super Arena as a part of their country-wide tour "My First Story Tour 2019."
+After this incident, Yuuri was called out from the crowd to perform spontaneously for the encore final performance on November 30 when My First Story was holding a concert in Saitama Super Arena as a part of their country-wide tour "My First Story Tour 2019".
 Yuuri's originally composed "Kakurenbo" whose recording was supervised by Hiro and My First Story's [「花」 -0714-] were performed together.
 On December 1, Yuuri released "Kakurenbo" independently.
 It ranked in 4th place on the general chart on iTunes Japan, and the music video garnered over 40 million views.
 On the same day, MY FIRST STORY'S version of "Kakurenbo" was also released.

-On February 28, 2020 he released his second independent song, titled "Kagome", which later topped the USEN indies chart on March 18.
+On February 28, 2020, he released his second independent song, titled "Kagome", which later topped the USEN indies chart on March 18.
 He made his official debut with Sony Music on August 9 with his single "Peter Pan".
 On October 25, his second major single, "Dry Flower" was released.

 On February 1, 2021 "Dry Flower" exceeded over 100 million streams on the Streaming Songs chart on Billboard Japan.
-He achieved this number after charting for 13 weeks, becoming the first solo male artist to achieve this, and overall third artist to achieve this following LiSA's "Homura" which broke the record after 7 weeks of charting, and BTS' "Dynamite" which took 11 weeks.
+He achieved this number after charting for 13 weeks, becoming the first solo male artist to achieve this, and overall third artist to achieve this following LiSA's "Homura" which broke the record after 7 weeks of charting, and BTS' "Dynamite", which took 11 weeks.
 On March 22, 2021, "Kakurenbo" also exceeded over 100 million streams on Billboard Japan’s Streaming Songs chart.
 It is the first time in Billboard Japan history for an artist to have two songs exceed 100 million streams only 8 months after their major debut.